 Some species had to find new areas to forage after volcanic eruptions destroyed their migration ranges and left the environment a barren wasteland.
 Volcanic activity from centuries ago encourages migration.
 Yellowstone park elk herds migrate up to the higher ground in search of more abundant vegetation, but a 2019 study found that migration did not have a fixed time.

 The elk herds began their migration one year in early May, but the following year, most females did not leave until mid-July.
-This was due to their still being plenty of vegetation available for grazing, so they did not need to leave.
+This was due to there still being plenty of vegetation available for grazing, so they did not need to leave.
 Volcanic ash is high in nutrients and after a large eruption, the ash can fertilise large areas of grassland providing food for thousands of animals.

 A small number of species may find that their forced migration is actually beneficial, and after a few generations, this becomes an adapted behavior.
 On the other hand, most animals forced to migrate will eventually return to their original lifestyles and home ranges once available.